-South Manitou Cemetery
+Matilda's Headstone South Manitou Cemetery

+After Tillie's death, Theodore hired a housekeeper from Frankfort, and continued with his fishing enterprise ... some say.
+Others tell that it was Tillie's tragic end brought Bertha Peth Hutzler back to the island.
+Bertha, who eventually became a South Manitou icon, had left the island in the summer of 1901 to take her seriously ill son, little Stanley Hutzler, to Chicago in a final desperate attempt to save his life.
+But Stanley, not quite two years old, died a few days later.
 He was buried in Chicago, in the Peth family plot.
 Back on the island, scandalous stories were being passed around, mostly among the men it is said, about Stanley's birth and death being the result of Bertha's alleged promiscuity and negligence.
 That talk eventually prompted Stanley's father, young John Hutzler, to file for divorce.
 The small island community gradually became somewhat partisan following those events, with many of the men taking Johnny's side, and the women standing behind Bertha.
-Tired of the stress from that sort of attention, and of feeling blamed for the contention between her friends and neighbors, Bertha eventually left the island once again, returning to her family in Chicago.29 Upon Tillie's tragic and untimely death, she was sent for by Theodore, and agreed to come back for a while to help with the store, and to help care for his young family.
+Tired of the stress from that sort of attention, and of feeling blamed for the contention between her friends and neighbors, Bertha eventually left the island once again, returning to her family in Chicago.
+Upon Tillie's tragic and untimely death, she was sent for by Theodore, and agreed to come back for a while to help with the store, and to help care for his young family.
 Evidently, she never again left the island.

-Theodore joined the Life Saving Service on the island in 1916,3031 but continued with the pound net fishing operation until eventually leaving the island.
+Theodore joined the Life Saving Service on the island in 1916, but continued with the pound net fishing operation until eventually leaving the island.
 The pound net captured white fish and lake trout, which he packed in iced-down crates for shipment to Chicago via ships regularly visiting the South Manitou dock, receiving on average about thirty-five cents a pound.
 By way of "fish stories," it is told that he went out to recover his catch one morning, and discovered that he'd captured a fish so big, he knew he couldn't handle it alone.
 At about the same time a Navy training ship was in the harbor and, noticing some of the sailors out in their launch, he hailed them over to help bring the big fish up out of the water.
 A couple of the men got into Theodore's pond boat, and it took those two plus Theodore to pull the big fish into his boat.
 It was lake sturgeon; not big by lake sturgeon standards, but it still weighed some 170 pounds when they got it on the scales.
 In order to clean the primitive-looking fish they had to fetch a block and tackle to hoist it up to the ceiling in the fish shanty.
 Theodore then gutted it out and cut it into several pieces, completely filling two fish boxes.
-When iced and shipped to Chicago, the sturgeon brought a bonus price - forty-five cents per pound!32
+When iced and shipped to Chicago, the sturgeon brought a bonus price - forty-five cents per pound!